genomicepidemiology/flankophile/README.md

 ## Output

 The output directories are created by Flankophile in the order of the numbers.
+The files in the first directory are used to produced the files in the second directory and so on.
+This is usefull since it is then easy to run the analysis with different parameters without having to redo the whole analysis.

 **1_abricate**